beshungh/Sales-Supply-Chain-Analysis/README.md

         password=password,
         port=port_id
     )

+    # When all the tables are imported into the database these are the output messages

+Moved Customers.csv to datasets
+Moved Orders.csv to datasets
+Moved Products.csv to datasets
+Moved Returns.csv to datasets
+Using ISO-8859-1 encoding for Customers.csv
+Using ISO-8859-1 encoding for Orders.csv
+Using ISO-8859-1 encoding for Products.csv
+Using ISO-8859-1 encoding for Returns.csv
+Opened the database successfully for customers customers was created successfully
+File Customers.csv opened in memory
+File Customers.csv copied to database
+Opened the database successfully for orders orders was created successfully
+File Orders.csv opened in memory
+File Orders.csv copied to database
+Opened the database successfully for products products was created successfully
+File Products.csv opened in memory
+File Products.csv copied to database
+Opened the database successfully for returns returns was created successfully
+File Returns.csv opened in memory
+File Returns.csv copied to database
+All tables have been successfully imported into the database.

    # This section of the code is just a snippet.
 If you need the entire code, please get in touch with me at beshungh@gmail.com.

 ```

 ### Exploratory Data Analysis in PostgreSQL
 The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were grouped into two part: